HumanCellAtlas/dcp-community/rfcs/text/0004-dss-deletion-process.md

 This is a new addition to the DSS API.

-Only **physical deletes** exist for the file deletion API.
+While a user can only opt to **physically delete** a file with the file deletion API, a file can be considered **logically deleted** in the grace period before the file is erased.

 The file deletion API is a two part process.
-The first request will return the bundles that will be **logically deleted** as a side effect and a confirmation code.
+The first request returns the bundles that will be **logically deleted** as a side effect and a confirmation code.
 The second request must include the confirmation code in order to begin the deletion process.
 The request follows this Swagger document:

 **Path**: `DELETE /files/{uuid}`